fbpx

 The Sweet Drift rose is an English shrub rose that was bred by Alain A. Meilland and introduced to the world in 2010 by Star Roses.
 It’s a ground cover type, with LP (Light Pink) petals and small clusters of flowers that are filled with full petals.
 This delightful pink variety has become increasingly popular for gardeners who want to add color to their flower beds without investing in climbing roses or hybrid tea roses.

 For those with limited time, this modern rose is ideal for ensuring a beautiful garden throughout the year.
 The abundant blooms come out as tiny flowers with cupped shapes that open up into large blossoms over time, making it easy to care for even if you’re not a gardening expert.
-Plus, its soft pink hue adds just enough warmth and charm without being too overwhelming – perfect for any landscape.
+Its soft pink hue adds just enough warmth and charm without being too overwhelming – perfect for any landscape.

 Princess alexandra of kent rose